LuizFritsch/Hecatoncheires/README.md

-# Router Cracker
+# Password Cracker
-Router cracker is an easy http/https multithreaded password cracker.
+Password cracker is an easy http/https multithreaded password cracker.
+This APP was created in order to bypass the router that my internet provider gave me.
+However, it can be use to bruteforce anything connected to internet.

 ## Args: